Skip to content

 Summary of changes: Offices

-Details: Pennsylvania State University at University Park closed its Multicultural Resource Center, effective at the end of the 2023-2024 school year.
+Details: Pennsylvania State University at University Park closed its Multicultural Resource Center.

 Source: Centre Daily Times